dev-takhi77/dev-takhi77/README.md

 - 📫 How to reach me [Takhi](https://t.me/@Takhi777)
 - 😄 Pronouns: Wildhorse
 - ⚡ Fun fact: I lost my old github and old telegram currently, I don't know why it is happening, I am uploading my all repositories to this new github account.
+- ⚡ Top News: Pumpfun launched their new AMM pool called PumpSwap.
+Let's build new bots on that.

 <!---
 degen-meme77/degen-meme77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.